Heedsauce/Capstone/README.md

 # Website
 There is also a website on this page aswell to run locally on your machine.
-Download the Zip file and Open it in your favorite coding application Open the terminal and type in python proxy.py
+Download the Zip file and Open it in your favorite coding application

+Open the terminal and type in python proxy.py
+Then right click on the Index.html file and you have a working webiste that has:

+Live video, Motiondetection recording and saving, setting IN the website about how to connect your database that is holding the videos from motioneye and more!